 With both apps you also get a default “Photo” mode which is where you’ll probably spend most of your time.
 With the iPhone you can shoot in raw format (called Apple ProRAW) in this mode, while with the Samsung you can only engage raw shooting if you use the more advanced modes.

-For video, both have a standard video shooting mode.
-With the iPhone you also have a Cinematic mode, which creates shallow depth of field videos, as well as Slo-Mo and Time-Lapse.
+For video, each has a standard video shooting mode.
+With the iPhone there is also a Cinematic mode, which creates shallow depth of field videos, as well as Slo-Mo and Time-Lapse.
 It’s also worth pointing out that you can shoot in ProRes video format, too.
 For the Samsung, there’s Portrait video, slow motion, hyper lapse, Pro Video, Dual Recording and Single Take – once again showing that Android offers the more comprehensive set of options.

 We should mention here the new suite of AI tools for the Samsung S24 series, which is included on the Ultra.
 Not only does this impact how certain subjects are captured, you can now carry out additional edits after the fact too – such as removing unwanted objects / people from frames, moving and resizing objects and even using generative fill to crop and rotate.
 It’s a handy tool to use from time-to-time – though it’s worth noting that any edits you make using the AI tool will be watermarked to show that has happened.